 Importing Activists: Determinants and Consequences of Increased Cross-border Shareholder Activism

-We analyze nearly 7,000 activist shareholder campaigns across 56 countries and show that shareholder activism is now a global phenomenon.
-Our analyses provide evidence on the factors that explain the spread of activism and on two related questions.
-First, we measure the extent to which a country’s governance regulations facilitate shareholder engagement, a necessary condition for activism, and show that our measure of shareholder-empowering corporate governance regulation explains cross-country variation in the emergence of activism.
-Second, we show that for firms facing a high threat of activism but not yet targeted by an activist campaign, changes in these regulations affect corporate outcomes (i.e., there are spillovers)—including increased profitability, higher payouts, and reduced investment.
+We analyze nearly 7,000 shareholder activist campaigns across 56 countries and show that shareholder activism is now a global phenomenon.
+Our analyses provide evidence on factors that explain the spread of activism and two related questions.
+First, we measure the extent to which country-level governance regulations facilitate shareholder engagement, a necessary condition for activism, and show that our measure of shareholder-empowering governance regulation explains cross-country variation in the emergence of activism.
+Second, we show that changes in these regulations also affect outcomes for firms that face a high threat of activism but that are not targeted by activists (i.e., there are spillovers)—including increased profitability, higher payouts, and reduced investment.
 These effects are most pronounced in countries with weak minority shareholder rights, where activism had previously been relatively unimportant.

 Keywords: Shareholder Activism, Corporate Governance, Regulation, Real Effects

 JEL Classification: F55, G38, K22, M48